By Patty Laushman

 Leads to More Effective Interventions or Support

-Employers are required to provide reasonable accommodations to people with disabilities, which autism qualifies as.
+Employers are required to provide reasonable accommodations to people with disabilities, and autism is a qualifying diagnosis.
 You may benefit from more teleworking or written instructions or a meeting agenda in advance.
-Asking for and receiving accommodations on the job can literally be the difference between success or failure on a career.
+Asking for and receiving accommodations on the job can literally be the difference between success or failure in a career.

 A diagnosis also empowers you to look for employers who are neurodiversity friendly, increasing your chances of success.
 Many large employers, recognizing the unique and valuable strengths of autistic people, are starting neurodiversity initiatives to create interview processes and on-the-job supports to attract and retain this type of talent.